USATF SANCTIONED EVENT

 Each runner will receive a Thunder Ultras trucker hat, and finisher's medal.
 Runners completing 100 miles in any race will receive a custom 100 mile buckle.
 We may have some other surprises for you as well.

-Medals for the top three male and female finishers in each distance: Gold, Bronze, and Silver versions of the finisher's medals, in place of the regular finisher's medal.
-Like last year, we may have something special for the male and female winner of each race, as well.
+Awards for the top male and female finishers in each distance: Like last year, we may have something special as well.

 48 hour- $230 until March 31st, $245 after